 One is the price of commodities that are being produced and the other is the general market condition.
 Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
-The gold price has been dropping in the last month or two and fluctuating between \$1820 and \$1900 US per ounce over the last few months.
+The gold price has risen and now has been dropping in the last month or two and is fluctuating between \$1700 and \$2000 US per ounce.